-When you are hiring a commercial cleaning team to come clean at your place of business, you’ll want to make sure they carry insurance.
-Not only will this protect them, but it will protect you and your company.
-Your cleaning crew can carry different types of insurance, but today we are going to discuss bonding insurance and commercial liability insurance, and the differences between the two.
-When you are interviewing your new commercial cleaning team, be sure to discuss the types of insurance they carry and how it applies to your cleaning job and your work environment.
-They should also be able to show you a certificate that proves they are insured and the total amount they carry on their policy.
-We’ll take a closer look at what it means for a commercial cleaning company to be bonded and insured.
+When you are hiring a commercial cleaning team to come clean at your business, you’ll want to make sure they carry insurance.
+While interviewing, be sure to discuss the types of insurance they carry, and how it applies to your cleaning job and your workplace.
+Any cleaning crew should also be able to show you a certificate that proves they are insured and the total amount they carry on their policy.
+Not only will insurance protect them, but it will protect you and your company.
+Your commercial cleaning crew can carry different types of insurance, but we are going to discuss bonding insurance and commercial liability insurance, and the differences between the two.
+Next, let’s take a closer look at what it means for a commercial cleaning company to be bonded and insured.

 What is Bonding Insurance?

 Bonding insurance is a type of guarantee carried by a company to assure a customer that if something were to break from a mishap by a cleaning team member, the commercial cleaning company would be protected and be able to pay the customer to cover the breakage.
 Often this type of guarantee is only carried for large-scale emergencies and repairs of large significance.
 Having a bonded cleaning company working for you is great since it reassures a client that they are protected and that the cleaning group is a professional service that carries the proper business requirements.